Tourism Brittany

 • Seafood: lobsters, crabs, spider crabs and scallops.

-• Scallop fishing: a highly regulated activity designed to protect the species.
+• Scallop fishing: a highly regulated activity to preserve the species.

 🎧 Continue the full tour : 7,50 €